 Show Me Where the Good Times Are

 Note that the song list for each brigade is kept as a surprise for the participants.
-There are ten brigades, sharing eight of the songs, so we do not announce our songs publicly to avoid spoiling the surprise of the brigades that are later in the same year.
+There are currently 11 brigades, sharing eight of the songs, so we do not announce our songs publicly to avoid spoiling the surprise of the brigades that are later in the same year.

 * thanks to Alexander Koller and the European Harmony Brigade for permission to reproduce portions of their text used here.